tbenavi1/RetroDetector/docs/source/example.rst

    fasterq-dump SRR008 --outdir FASTQS fasterq-dump SRR009 --outdir FASTQS

 The next step is to set up the configuration file config.yaml which tells RetroDetector where to find the necessary input files.
-For this example, you can download config.yaml or copy the following:
+For this example, you can download `config.yaml <https://raw.githubusercontent.com/tbenavi1/RetroDetector/main/example/config.yaml>`_ or copy the following code to a new file called config.yaml:

 .. code-block:: console